SuxPorT/100-days-code-python-bootcamp/intermediate/day-28/README.md

-# Day 28 - Intermediate - Tkinter, Dynamic Typing and the Pomodoro GUI Application
+# Day 28

+## Tkinter, Dynamic Typing and the Pomodoro GUI Application